semperExploro/AWS-Graph-Recognizer/README.md

     * Extension - scale the points of the graph to a fit the scale of the graph.

 * Complete `lineGraphPtRecognition.py` to block out text in the original graph image to prevent confusion when processing the image when using computer vision.
+Should choose the same color as background when whitting out text.